Target mass corrections in lepton--nucleus DIS: theory and applications to nuclear PDFs: Introduction

-In the context of the parton model, Ellis, Furmanski, and Petronzio derived TMCs at LO in QCD in the framework of a non-collinear version of the parton model that includes the effects of partonic transverse momentum ($k_T$)~\cite{Ellis:1982cd}.
-Agreement with the OPE-based results~\cite{Barbieri:1976rd,Barbieri:1976bj} was found at leading power, thereby demonstrating the equivalence of the OPE at LO in QCD to a non-collinear parton approach, where the incident parton is on-shell but not collinear with its parent nucleon.
-We note also that TMC prescriptions based on the OPE and the factorization approach of Ellis, Furmanski, and Petronzio were similarly compared for semi-inclusive processes in Ref.~\cite{Accardi:2009md}.
+\fhead{ACOT Formalism:} Returning to the literature, we also note that TMC prescriptions based on the OPE and the factorization approach of Ellis, Furmanski, and Petronzio were similarly compared for semi-inclusive processes in Ref.~\cite{Accardi:2009md}.
 In the collinear parton model ($k_T=0$), TMCs have been accounted for in the Aivazis-Collins-Olness-Tung (ACOT) formalism~\cite{Aivazis:1993kh,Aivazis:1993pi}, which is rigorously based on the factorization theorem including heavy quark masses~\cite{Collins:1998rz}.
-Furthermore, the full QCD framework for the evaluation of tau-neutrino deep-inelastic charged current cross sections, including NLO corrections, charm production, tau mass threshold, and target mass effects in the collinear approximation, has also been presented~\cite{Kretzer:2002fr}.
+Furthermore, the full QCD framework for the evaluation of tau-neutrino deep-inelastic CC cross sections, including NLO corrections, charm production, tau-mass threshold, and target mass effects in the collinear approximation, was also presented in Ref.~\cite{Kretzer:2002fr}.